Cottage Cheese Pancakes

 - 3 ingredients.
 Cottage cheese, oats, and eggs.
 They are almost identical to my cottage cheese waffles.

 - Savory or sweet.
-I purposely keep these pancakes mild tasting so you can enjoy them with maple syrup and berries or even sour cream and finely grated cheese.
+I purposely keep these pancakes mild so you can enjoy them with maple syrup and berries, or even with sour cream and finely grated cheese.

 - The BEST texture.
-Cottage cheese keeps the middle soft and fluffy while the added moisture keeps them crisp on the outside.
+Cottage cheese keeps the middle soft and fluffy while the added moisture keeps it crisp on the outside.
 Also, there is NO cottage cheese taste or flavor.

 Key Ingredients